bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-09-09-robin-redbreast.md

 date: 2024-09-04
 readtime: true
 categories: ['ROOTS, RITUALS AND PHANTASMAGORIA']
-tags: [Fantasy]
+tags: [Horror]
-metadata: 'UK/Jap, 76 mins<br> Director: James MacTaggart'
+metadata: 'UK 1970, 76 mins<br> Director: James MacTaggart'
 pdf: '2024-09-09-robin-redbreast.pdf'
 ---

 After being dumped by her partner, Norah moves to the countryside and falls for a local gamekeeper, with dire consequences.
 This is a perfect case study of the city-slicker moving to the country and finding themselves trapped in the ways of old.
-For me, Mr Fisher has always been one of the greatest villains, and a character that influenced the pagans in Starve Acre; it’s the way he behaves without glee – his despicable acts carried out with the banal behaviour of someone milking cows.
+For me, Mr Fisher has always been one of the greatest villains, and a character that influenced the pagans in _Starve Acre_; it’s the way he behaves without glee – his despicable acts carried out with the banal behaviour of someone milking cows.

-bfi.org.uk
+**bfi.org.uk**

 On 10 December 1970, with _Blood on Satan’s Claw_ completed but not yet released and a full two years before _The Wicker Man_ would start production, the BBC’s _Play for Today_ strand broadcast one of the most pure distillations of ‘folk horror’ ever seen, the chilling _Robin Redbreast_ written by John Bowen.
 Born in Calcutta, India in 1924 Bowen was a hugely prolific writer but he remains one of British television’s least acknowledged writers of horror and fantasy fiction.
-During the 1960s and 70s he was responsible for _Play of the Week: The Corsican Brothers_ (1965) and _Mystery and Imagination: The Flying Dragon_ (1965) and later as well as creating the science fiction series
-_The Guardians_ (1971) he would write _Dead of Night: A Woman Sobbing_ (1972), _The Ghost Story for Christmas_ episodes _The Treasure of Abbot Thomas_ (1974) and _The Ice House_ (1978) and another piece of ‘folk horror’ in _Play for Today: A Photograph_ (1977).
-Good though some of those undoubtedly are
-(_The Treasure of Abbot Thomas_ in particular), _Robin Redbreast_ remains his masterpiece.
+During the 1960s and 70s he was responsible for _Play of the Week: The Corsican Brothers_ (1965) and _Mystery and Imagination: The Flying Dragon_ (1965) and later as well as creating the science fiction series _The Guardians_ (1971) he would write _Dead of Night: A Woman Sobbing_ (1972), _The Ghost Story for Christmas_ episodes _The Treasure of Abbot Thomas_ (1974) and _The Ice House_ (1978) and another piece of ‘folk horror’ in _Play for Today: A Photograph_ (1977).
+Good though some of those undoubtedly are (_The Treasure of Abbot Thomas_ in particular), _Robin Redbreast_ remains his masterpiece.

 Directed by James MacTaggart, _Robin Redbreast_ stars Anna Cropper as BBC script editor Norah Palmer (entirely coincidentally, the name now can’t help but remind us of Laura Palmer from _Twin Peaks_) who decides to sell up and move to a house in a small village in the south of England.
 There she meets many of the eccentric locals and begins a relationship with Rob (Anthony Bradford), a very strange young man who practices martial arts in his underpants in the woods.
 She soon becomes pregnant and, after a last-minute change of heart, cancels her planned abortion to return to the village where it becomes clear that she’s been the pawn in a strange conspiracy and begins to fear for her life and that of her unborn child.